 How many times have you bought a new product and thrown away rather than read the instructions?
 Downloaded a new app and clicked ‘accept’ on the terms and conditions without reading them?
 Or opened a bank account without reading the eighty-five page ‘booklet’ that comes with it?
 (For what it’s worth, that’s not a booklet – that’s a book!)

 The title for today’s post comes from the first page of an everyday bank account terms and conditions book.
-‘Well done’, it says, ‘you made it to the first page – only 59 to go’.
+‘Well done’, it says, tongue-in-cheek: ‘you made it to the first page – only 59 to go’.